parku/docs/api/settings.md

     "parku": {
       "legals": {
         "show": [{
-          "text": "By proceeding further you hereby acknowledge and agree the %TERMS_LINK% of ParkU.", "url": "https:\/\/parku.de\/terms\/"
+          "text": "By proceeding further, you acknowledge and agree to ParkU’s %TERMS_LINK%.", "url": "https:\/\/parku.de\/terms\/"
         }]
       }